microsoft/redux-micro-frontend/README.md

 ### Global Actions
-A concept of `Global Action` is available which allows other apps to dispatch actions to stores registered by other micro frontends.
-Each micro frontend has the capability to register a set of global actions along with the store.
-These set of global actions can be dispatched in this micro frontend's store by other micro frontends.
+A concept of `Global Action` is available which allows other apps to dispatch actions to stores registered by other Micro Frontends.
+Each Micro Frontend has the capability to register a set of global actions along with the store.
+These set of global actions can be dispatched in this Micro Frontend's store by other Micro Frontends.
 This enables cross-application communication.
 ![Global Store](https://github.com/microsoft/redux-micro-frontend/blob/main/assets/Global_Store_Dispatch.png)

 ### Cross-state callbacks